oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 A tool may attach to any device and will implicitly be attached to all sub-devices of that device.

 Implementations that use separate code segments per sub-device may further allow attaching to sub-devices individually.
+Support for this is indicated by the supports_attach field in the device's debug properties.
 In that case, a tool may choose to either attach to the device or to one or more sub-devices.

 When attached to a sub-device, writes to the code segment will not be broadcast to other sub-devices,